Vision Zero and Psychosocial Wellbeing

 • Frequency of management follow-up on reported wellbeing incidents (analysis, improvements, and feedback to those involved) – for example, in teams with many conflicts or persistently heavy workloads.

-3. Define targets
+3. Define targets - develop programmes

 Are wellbeing initiatives assessed against defined objectives?